dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 ## I Need To Separate Them Using The Interface Segregation Principle (ISP)

-I think I can solve the problem above using the next design pattern, which is the Interface Segregation Principle (ISP), one of the SOLID principles.
-This ISP pattern states that clients (in this context, producers and consumers) should not be forced to depend on functions they don't use.
+I think I can solve the problem above using the next design pattern, which is the Interface Segregation Principle (ISP), one of the SOLID principles. ==This ISP pattern states that clients (in this context, producers and consumers) should not be forced to depend on functions they don't use==.
 The point is, instead of creating one contract with a bunch of operations, it's better to create several contracts, each separating its own operations.
 But unlike CQRS, this is more specific and smaller.
 For example, I can change the `UserRepository` contract above to look like this: